Architectural Decision Records ADR

 The whole document describing an ADR should be one or two pages long.
 We will write each ADR as if it is a conversation with a future developer.
 This requires good writing style, with full sentences organized into paragraphs.
 Bullets are acceptable only for visual style, not as an excuse for writing sentence fragments (Bullets kill people, even PowerPoint bullets).

 The cost of undocumented decisions is hard to measure, but the effects usually include duplicated efforts.
-Other engineers try to solve the same problems or competing solutions (two third-party libraries that do the same thing).
+Other engineers try to solve the same problems or competing solutions with (two third-party libraries that do the same thing).

 The approach is very similar to how you would document a software pattern.